Stick Talk Leadership Incubator

 - builds upon cohort members' lived experiences, imagination, existing capacities, and instincts for safety.

-- uses a popular education methodology, linking participants' individual experiences to structural conditions, to mobilize them around transformative justice and the abolition of prisons and police.
+- uses a popular education methodology, linking participants' individual experiences to structural conditions, to mobilize them around transformative justice and the abolition the prison industrial complex.

 - supports participants to assess their conditions, strategize together about changes they want to make, identify and practice the skills they need, and take collective action.